YR0211/MulFS-CAP/README.md

 ## Pretrained Model
 *   The pretrained model on the RoadScene dataset is as follows: [RoadScene](https://drive.google.com/drive/folders/14RwjzYiTPThZSSruAe_8XY9SAajQrlrF?usp=sharing) (Google Link)
+*   If you intend to evaluate the deformed images you constructed, retraining the model is recommended.

 ## Citation
 ```